 - 1. Approval Required: An employee eligible for paid leave may donate a portion of his/her accrued vacation leave to another employee eligible for leave benefits.
 Such donation will occur upon written request to and approval of the donating and receiving employee's department director(s), except that requests for vacation donation made for the purposes of supplementing the sick leave benefits of the receiving employee will not be denied unless approval would result in a departmental hardship for the receiving department. - 2.
 Limitations: The number of hours donated will not exceed the donor's accrued vacation credit as of the date of the request.
-No donation of vacation hours will be permitted where it would cause the employee receiving the transfer to exceed his/her maximum vacation accrual.

-3. Return of Unused Donations: Donated vacation leave hours must be used within ninety (90) calendar days following the date of donation.
-Donated hours not used within ninety (90) days or due to the death of the receiving employee will revert to the donor.
-Donated vacation leave hours will be excluded from vacation leave payoff provisions contained in this Article.
+No donation of vacation hours will be permitted where it would cause the employee receiving the transfer to exceed his/her maximum vacation accrual. - 3.
+Return of Unused Donations: Donated vacation leave hours must be used within ninety (90) calendar days following the date of donation.
+Donated hours accrue to the donee's vacation leave bank and do not expire or return to the donor once accrued.
 For purposes of this Article, the first hours used by an employee will be accrued vacation leave hours.